Our Founder — Dream Chaser Kids

 Dream Chaser Kids started with that conviction.
 Not a curriculum.
 Not a curriculum first, anyway.
 A conviction.
 That every child is given something by God.
 That those gifts aren't decorations — they're directions.
 And that the job of every adult who loves young people is to help them name those gifts, develop them, and aim them at a real need in the world.

-The name comes from Acts 13:36 — David, who served his own generation by the will of God.
+The name comes from Acts 13:36 — David, who served God's purpose in his own generation.
 Not the generation before him.
 Not the generation after.
 His own.
 That's the call Leslie built Dream Chaser around: not preparing kids for some vague future someday, but equipping them to serve their neighbors, their communities, and their world now.

 What he built was a model that works without him in the room.
-Every facilitator kit is designed so a youth pastor, a teacher, or a community org staff member can run a complete Dream Chaser program — from TalentExplorer to final StoryBuilder page — without Leslie traveling anywhere.
+The Comprehensive Program Framework is designed so a youth pastor, a teacher, or a community org staff member can run a complete Dream Chaser program — from TalentExplorer to final StoryBuilder page — without Leslie traveling anywhere.
 That's not a limitation.
 It's the architecture.
 A mission that scales doesn't travel on the founder's calendar.
-It travels in a kit that any leader who loves kids can pick up and use.
+It travels in an Integrated Strategic System that any leader who loves kids can pick up and use.

 Three convictions behind the model